-Part of the problem is that the quantitative and conceptual significance of the tie in Arpad Elo's model had already been perceived as a distortion in his 1978 book and remains a difficult issue to deal with because the Elo system is basically the application of the model. dichotomous (1 or 0) of Rasch as a measure of chess performance, but the possible outcomes in chess are trichotomous (win, lose, draw).
-Elo comments in his book that he tried to use a trinomial distribution, but without much success, so he ended up choosing to assign 0.5 to the tie and use a dichotomous model with 1 for victory and 0 for defeat, treating the tie as the arithmetic mean between victory and defeat, but this interpretation has been shown to be inaccurate, which was predicted from Elo's initial studies on this topic, but this has not been properly corrected.
+Part of the problem is that the quantitative and conceptual significance of the draw in Arpad Elo's model had already been perceived as a distortion in his 1978 book and remains a difficult issue to deal with because the Elo system is basically the application of Rasch's dichotomous model (1 or 0) as a measure of Chess performance, but the possible outcomes in Chess are trichotomous (win, lose, draw).
+Elo comments in his book that he tried to use a trinomial distribution, but without much success, so he ended up choosing to assign 0.5 to the draw and use a dichotomous model with 1 for victory and 0 for defeat, treating the draw as the arithmetic mean between victory and defeat, but this interpretation has been shown to be inaccurate, which was predicted from Elo's initial studies on this topic, but this has not been properly corrected.

 The formula used by the USCF is essentially the same as that of FIDE, therefore subject to the same distortions and limitations.
 There are minor differences, such as the criteria for determining the value of constant k in rating updates, which imply a slightly higher average USCF rating.
-The way USCF treats the constant k is conceptually better compared to FIDE (it produces less distortion and smoother), but numerically the difference is small and ultimately both formulas are affected in similar proportions.
+The way USCF treats the constant k is conceptually better compared to FIDE (produces less distortion and in a smoother way), but numerically the difference is small and ultimately both formulas are affected in similar proportions.

 For these and other reasons, careful statistical analysis should not use the performance rating formula recommended by FIDE.
 If the purpose were to calculate the “official” rating, the use of the FIDE method would be mandatory, regardless of distortions.
 But if the goal is a correct statistical calculation, then it is necessary to approach the question through a consistent and well-calibrated model.

 At this juncture, there are different ways of dealing with the situation in which a player scores 100% of the points.
 One is simply following the FIDE method, but being aware of the distortions.
-There is also a suggestion by Ken Thompson ( co-creator of UNIX and pioneer of tablebases ) to deal with these singularities, which unfortunately also has inconsistencies.
+There is also a suggestion by Ken Thompson (co-creator of UNIX and pioneer of tablebases) to deal with these singularities, which unfortunately also has inconsistencies.
 There are Bayesian alternatives to use a different ceiling according to the number of games played and/or according to the dispersion in the results.
-You can also consider the weighted average between the player's current rating and the performance rating, balancing the weights according to the number of games in the event and the total number of games the player has played, among other alternatives.
+One can also consider the weighted average between the player's current rating and the performance rating, balancing the weights according to the number of games in the event and the total number of games the player has played, among other alternatives.

 In the specific case of this article, the solution that seemed most appropriate to me was to treat the set of all games with DGT as if they were part of a single event with 90 games, and the same for the 83 without DGT.
-This way you can eliminate divisions by 0, without having to make arbitrary adjustments or patches.
+In this way we can eliminate divisions by 0, without having to make arbitrary adjustments or botches.